To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

 The Smart Option Student Loan offers several benefits*:

-SAR – Student Aid Report: Provided by the federal government after you fill out the FAFSA.
+Student Aid Report (SAR): Provided by the federal government after you fill out the FAFSA.
 It reports how much the government believes a family can afford to pay for college.

-Scholarship: Money awarded to students to help pay for education expenses.
+Scholarship: Money awarded to students to help pay for education expenses, which – like grants – does not have to be paid back.

-Stafford Loan: A loan made to college students.
-The interest will be paid on the loan while the student is enrolled at least half time depending upon the student’s financial need.
-For students without need, the interest accrues while he or she is attending school.
+Stafford Loan: A loan made to college students through a federal loan program.
+Interest on the loan may be paid (may not accrue) while the student is enrolled at least half time depending upon the student’s financial need.
+For students without need, the interest accrues while they are attending school.

 Textbooks: The materials used in class.
 It’s important to include these fees in your financial planning.